Atomic82/C4/README.md

 - Game board rotates and artificial gravity is implemented, making chips fall out of the board as the player tries to connect four.
 Player can click on game chips to prevent them from falling out.
 This will be a difficulty level.
 - Make responsive to all devices and breakpoints.

-# Technology Used and Implemented
+# Technology Used and Implemented💣
 ----

 <a href="a"><img src="https://img.shields.io/badge/Slack-4A154B?style=for-the-badge&logo=slack&logoColor=white"/></a>